An Approach to Deploy Interactive Robotic Simulators on the Web for HRI Experiments: Results in Social Robot Navigation: SEAN-EP Evaluation

-We used a Qualtrics online survey to validate the potential of SEAN-EP to gather human feedback for social robot navigation.
+We used a Qualtrics online survey to validate the potential of our method to gather human feedback for social robot navigation.
 The survey included 6 interactive simulations, embedded through HTML tags, through which users could interact with a Kuri robot.
 The next sections detail our experimental protocol and results, with a special focus on user feedback obtained through the survey.
 Section \ref{sec:sim_video} later compares using this type of interactive survey versus a video survey to gather human feedback about robot navigation.
+The protocols for these studies were approved by our local Institutional Review Board.